wontothree/wontothree.github.io/_posts/ETC/flowofconsciousness/2024-04-22-majorandminor.md

   - flowofconsciousness
 share: false
 ---
+## Mathematics

 My minor is mathematics.

 You need to take a total of 21 credits in 7 courses to complete my minor.

-I take classes discrete mathematics, mathematical optimization, and real analysis.
+I have taken classes discrete mathematics, mathematical optimization, and real analysis.

-I want to take the following classes.
+I will take the following classes.

 - Set theory
 - Complex Function Theory 2